foreverphoenix/the-phoenix-flavour/content/fallout-4/installation/getting-started.md

   Requirements and preliminary instructions.
 ---

-## Prelude

 While Wabbajack takes care of 99% of the work, there are still some steps that need to be completed by the user.
-The Installation section will take you through the process from start to finish and you are expected to follow it to the letter.
+The **Installation** section will take you through the process from start to finish and you are expected to follow it to the letter.

 ## Requirements

 - A copy of Fallout 4 with all official DLC (Game of the Year Edition) on Steam.
 - A [Nexus Mods](https://www.nexusmods.com/fallout4) account, preferably with a Premium subscription.
-- A hard drive (SSD preferred) with at least 100GB of free space.
+- Around 38GB disc space for all mods and archives.

 Grab a cup of coffee and let's get started.